perak/kitchen-site/files/api_reference.md

-roles | array of string | User roles allowed to access this page pages | array of <a href="#page">page</a> | Subpages related\_queries | array of <a href="#subscription">subscription</a> | List of additional queries (publications) to subscribe force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages zoneless | bool | Deprecated - will be removed soon.
+roles | array of string | User roles allowed to access this page pages | array of <a href="#page">page</a> | Subpages related\_queries | array of <a href="#subscription">subscription</a> | List of additional queries (publications) to subscribe force\_yield\_subpages | bool | Deprecated.
+Please use "render\_subpages" property instead. render\_subpages | string | Should page render subpages in "subcontent" area? "auto" = only if page has menu pointing to subpages. "never" - never, "always" - always zoneless | bool | Deprecated - will be removed soon.
 For applications with user account system: make this page visible for both authenticated and non-authenticated users parent\_layout | bool | If set to true parent page will be used as layoutTemplate.
 Default: false layout\_template | string | Custom layout template name